All Products

 ds STRING,

-payed_buy_fee_sum BIGINT COMMENT 'Total amount of payments completed on the day',
+paid_buy_fee_sum BIGINT COMMENT 'Total amount paid on the current day',

 PRIMARY KEY (user_id, ds) NOT ENFORCED